bobwallis/ReverseGeocoder/README.md

 ### Serverless / Amazon Web Services
 The folder `./aws` contains configuration and code to use with Serverless to run the project on AWS as a Lambda function.
-Since Lambdas have a size limit of 256MB, the database is stored on S3 and read in on first launch.
+Since Lambdas have a size limit of 256MB, the database is stored on S3 and copied in the first time the function is executed.

-Create an SQLite database using the data and copy it to `./aws/data/data.sqlite`.
+Create an SQLite database using `./data` and copy it to `./aws/data/data.sqlite`.

 [Set up Serverless][5], `cd` into `./aws`, and then run `serverless deploy`.
 You should get some output in your terminal that includes an endpoint URL.
 Once you have tested, use `serverless deploy --stage prod`.

-The first call to the endpoint will take around 7.5 seconds due to the cold start.
+The first call to the endpoint will take around 5 seconds due to the cold start.
 Subsequent requests will be well sub 100ms, until the Lambda is left idle long enough that AWS times it out.
 You will want to use a warmer to prevent cold starts for end-users.